Dynamic read & write optimization with TurtleKV: Read, Update, Memory: Pick Two

 One disadvantage of traditional B$^\epsilon$-trees, where updates are buffered inline within the node page (Figure \ref{bEpsilonPlusTransformation}, \circled{3}), is that, for any given value of $\epsilon$, increasing the page size $B$ to optimize writes increases the I/O and/or memory cost of reading/caching a node.
 Similarly, decreasing $\epsilon$ to decrease the branching factor and increase the buffer size increases the height of the tree, which raises the cost of reading/caching a node-path to any given key.

-Size-Tiered B$^\epsilon$-trees, used by SplinterDB \cite {conwaySplinterDBClosingBandwidth2020, conwaySplinterDBMapletsImproving2023}, are a recent re-imagining of the B$^\epsilon$-tree designed to close the "bandwidth gap" between the capabilities of fast NVMe SSDs and traditional key/value storage engine designs.
-The main structural modification in STB$^\epsilon$-trees is to add level of indirection between node pages and buffered data (Figure \ref{bEpsilonPlusTransformation}, \circled{4}).
-This change is analogous to the transformation between B-trees and B$^+$-trees, and gives SplinterDB similar advantages in terms of being able to cache interior nodes for reading.
+Size-Tiered \Bepsilontree{}s (\STBepsilontree{}s), used by SplinterDB \cite {conwaySplinterDBClosingBandwidth2020, conwaySplinterDBMapletsImproving2023}, are a recent re-imagining of the B$^\epsilon$-tree designed to close the ``bandwidth gap'' between the capabilities of fast NVMe SSDs and traditional key-value storage engine designs.
+The main structural modification in STB$^\epsilon$-trees is to add a level of indirection between the tree of interior node pages, or \textit{trunk}, and buffered data, or \textit{branches} (Figure \ref{bEpsilonPlusTransformation}, \circled{3}$\rightarrow$\circled{4}).
+This separation allows buffered updates to be flushed in larger batches than a traditional \Bepsilontree{}, enabling high I/O bandwidth utilization.
+It also enables flushes to be decoupled from compactions since only the branch references need to be changed, enabling SplinterDB's novel \textit{flush-then-compact} policy.
+Flush-then-compact has the added benefit of allowing updates with skewed key distributions to be compacted at a lower level of the tree, reducing write amplification for ``hot'' records.
+However, due to their lazy compaction policy, \STBepsilontree{}s must do more work to perform scan queries, which hurts performance.